 A study was recently conducted saying customers left on hold for 30 seconds without any music thought the wait was 90 seconds long, while customers who listened to music for the same duration thought the wait was only 15 seconds long.
 The conclusions are clear: if you place customers on hold, it’s much more enticing to play music in the background.
 But music on hold can also mean incorporating a custom message to offer information about your product or service while you have callers on the line.

 Queues eliminate the need for a receptionist to route calls, saving your business money, and preventing human error from losing track of what call came in first.
 Call queues are configured to automatically distribute calls so that the caller who has waited the longest is matched with the next agent who becomes available.
 This matches callers with agents in the most efficient manner possible, thus minimizing wait times.
 Queues can also have rules such as maximum wait time, so during busy hours, callers are immediately routed to a voicemail box or secondary line, instead of being put on hold indefinitely.

 The worst part of a caller getting a busy signal is the idea that you’re “unavailable” to the customer.
 In a world of social media, email, and video calls, the busy signal is not just an annoying beeping noise.
 It’s essentially a dead end for customers, and an invitation for them to contact one of your competitors.
-Contact V1 VoIP so that your customers never hear a busy signal again.
+Contact V1 VoIP or sign up now so that your customers never hear a busy signal again.